HOW TO RIDE FASTER ON YOUR BIKE: 10 BETTER WAYS – TRAINING AND TECHNIQUE

 No matter where you are in the paceline, you should be keeping an eye on what’s going on at the front of the line and beyond.
 If you are just watching for the rider in front of you, you won’t be able to anticipate changes in pace that typically start at the front.
 Communicate to the riders behind you what is going on whether it is that you are slowing or coming to a stop or there is something in the road to avoid.

-There are any number of written and unwritten rules about riding a paceline depending on who you are riding with and where you are riding.
+There is any number of written and unwritten rules about riding a paceline depending on who you are riding with and where you are riding.
 Here’s a good piece from Cycling University whose title, “How to ride a paceline, and not fall down” hooked me in right away and whose straightforward writing kept me there.
 I made my own attempt at pithy writing with this post called Better Paceline Riding Don’ts and Dos.

 There are undoubtedly many other cycling techniques to perfect like braking, climbing, and pacing but the ones above will help make you go faster on your bike.
-They all take practice and often require changing habits you may have developed over years.
+They all take practice and often require changing habits you may have developed over the years.

 On the other hand, I continue to practice improving my down/scrape/lift/kick pedaling stroke and find that when I’m doing it right, I can add 10 watts to my power output.
 That’s big and I’ll likely continue working on it until it comes naturally.